Principle of Indemnity

 For instance, if you have a home insurance policy and your insured property is damaged, the insurance company will compensate you for repairing or replacing the property up to the limit specified in the policy.
 The purpose is to prevent the policyholder from profiting from the insurance arrangement and to ensure that the compensation is reasonable and directly related to the actual loss.

 This principle helps maintain insurance integrity and averts moral hazards where individuals might intentionally cause or exaggerate losses to profit from insurance claims.
-For more information, check out Guidance on Indemnity and Insurance or call us at 042 935 9090 to see if we can help.
+For more information, check out Guidance on Indemnity and Insurance or call us on 042 935 9090 to see if we can help.